 Who should view?

 All lawyers especially those who practise Maori law, have Maori clients or would like to learn more about Te Ao Maori and the law.
-This seminar will be useful to all practitioners at all levels in various areas of practice.
+This On Demand seminar will also be useful to all practitioners at all levels in various areas of practice.

 Access details will be delivered via email within 15 minutes.